remix-run/remix-website/data/posts/remix-vs-next.md

 Before we say anything, let's acknowledge that all three versions are dang fast.
 I'm not going to call my mom to tell her about this.
 But, you are here for the numbers: Remix is 1.5x faster.
 As a multiplier that's actually pretty significant. <small>(I'd love a 1.5x raise)</small>.

 **Why Next.js is fast**: This page uses [Static Site Generation][getstaticprops] (SSG) with `getStaticProps`.
-At build time, Next.js pulls data from shopify, renders a page to an HTML file and puts it in the public directory.
+At build time, Next.js pulls data from Shopify, renders a page to an HTML file and puts it in the public directory.
 When the site is deployed, the static file is now served at the edge (out of Vercel's CDN) instead of hitting an origin server at a single location.
 When a request comes in, the CDN simply serves the file.
 Data loading and rendering have already been done ahead of time so the visitor doesn't pay the download + render cost.
 Also, the CDN is distributed globally, close to users (this is "the edge"), so requests for statically generated documents don't have to travel all the way to a single origin server.

 **Why the Remix port is fast**: Remix doesn't support SSG so we used the HTTP [stale-while-revalidate caching directive][swr].
 The end result is the same: a static document at the edge (Vercel's CDN).
 The difference is how the documents get there.
 Instead of fetching all of the data and rendering the pages to static documents at build/deploy time, the cache is primed when you're getting traffic.
 Documents are served from the cache and revalidated in the background for the next visitor.
-Like SSG, no visitors pays the download + render cost when you're getting traffic.
+Like SSG, no visitor pays the download + render cost when you're getting traffic.
 If you're wondering about cache misses, we'll discuss that a little later (SSG has them too).

-**Why the Remix rewrite is fast**: This version doesn't use SSG or HTTP caching, or even a CDN (though it probably should).
+**Why the Remix rewrite is fast**: This version doesn't use SSG or HTTP caching, or even a CDN (though it probably be even faster if it did).
 Instead of caching documents at the edge, this version _caches data_ at the edge in [Redis][redis].
 In fact, it actually **runs the application at the edge too**.
 Each document is rendered dynamically for each request from multiple instances of the app in different regions around the world.
 We'll see this approach comes with more benefits than speed, too.
-This might have been difficult to build a few years ago, but the landscape has changed and is only getting better.
+This might have been difficult to build a few years ago, but the server landscape has changed significantly in the past few years and is only getting better.

 ### Homepage, 3G